kanaparthikiran/apple-client/README.md

-# Apple HTTP client
+# HTTP client Library

-Apple HTTP client is developed for making Http/Https client calls to Wikipedia and gather statistics for the data set.
+HTTP client Library is developed for making Http/Https client calls to a backend service/Wikipedia and gather statistics for the data set.

 ## Getting Started